Godot-Languages-Support/godot-lang-support/README.md

 ## Help

-As a small **volunteer** team with only two active doc maintainers (@ShalokShalom and @Vivraan), tracking community favourites versus cool upcoming demos of the GDExtension technology is challenging, given our busy schedules and attention spans 🫠
+As a small **volunteer** team with only two active maintainers (@ShalokShalom and @Vivraan), tracking community favourites versus cool upcoming demos of the GDExtension technology is challenging, given our busy schedules and attention spans 🫠

 We welcome active contributors!
 If you are a language binding maintainer or wish to update us about new, existing, or discontinued projects, please submit a pull request with the relevant edits to this README.